 In all, the Council manages 15 separate fund accounts held in trust by the County of Mendocino as specified by the Council's Joint Powers Agreement (and partly by state law).
-(One of these was added in the past year to separately track the grants for the Council's first infrastructure project managed in house, to design and construct a multi-use trail in Round Valley; in the audit the grant reimbursements are reported under Infrastructure Grant.)
 The audit report classifies them as either Governmental Funds or Fiduciary Funds.
 These are presented separately in the statements.
 The reader will find more detailed descriptions of these funds and accounting policies in the Notes section prepared by the independent auditor.